Joseph Desch, Alan Turing and the US Bombes

 version of this letter and the reply of John A.N.
 Lee, Colin Burke, and Deborah

-Anderson are available on the Annals Web page.
+Anderson is available on the Annals Web page.

 For more information about Alan Turing and his